Queensland Heritage Register

 You are also able to view summary information on places in the Queensland Heritage Register online.

-A place can be listed in one of several registers, each with their own criteria.
-The National Heritage List is Australia’s list of places with outstanding heritage values to the nation – whether natural, Indigenous or historical or a combination of these.
+- National Heritage List which includes places of outstanding heritage value to the nation – whether natural, Indigenous or historical or a combination of these.
 Places on this list are assessed by the Australian Heritage Council and are protected to the full extent of Federal government powers.